-Component 4: Project Management.
-This component will support the administrative management of the Project by JSIF and implementing partners through, but not limited to, (a) a project coordinator; (b) financial management (FM) and procurement specialists to carry out the fiduciary aspects of the Project, including audits; (c) monitoring and evaluation (M&E) specialists; (d) technical experts needed for project preparation and implementation (including E&S management and social protection specialists); and (e) technical focal points in the Urban Development Corporation (UDC).
+Component 4, will support the administrative management of the proposed SOP by JSIF and implementing partners through, but not limited to, (a) a project coordinator; (b) financial management (FM) and procurement specialists to carry out the fiduciary aspects of the project, including audits; (c) monitoring and evaluation (M&E) specialists; (d) technical experts needed for project preparation and implementation (including E&S management and social protection specialists); and (e) technical focal points, including project managers with expertise in real estate development and urban development and engineering in the UDC.
+JSIF will coordinate the provision of training and workshops and manage the financing of necessary goods, equipment, and operating costs, including costs associated with convening and reporting to different government stakeholders.